RepublicWealth/docker-alpine-dnsmasq-node/README.md

     #   rm -rf /tmp/* /var/cache/apk/* /root/.npm /root/.node-gyp

     EXPOSE 3000
-    # You must use CMD as ENTRYPOINT has be used by s6 to run the
-    # DNS service.
+    # If you don't want to use s6, you must use CMD
-    CMD ["node", "index.js"]
+    # CMD ["node", ".bin/index.js"]

 Caveats
 -------